 - 1. Try never to lose your temper with a 'challenging' patient.
 Keep your cool and remain professional at all times, however difficult this might be on occasions. - 2.
 Don't apportion or imply any blame.
 A useful approach which neatly avoids blaming either party is to suggest that there may have been a 'breakdown in communication'.
 If the patient has refused to accept your advice, or has voiced a lack of confidence in you.
 Continuing to treat them actually creates an ethical conflict which is a perfectly reasonable basis upon which you can explain that it is important that the patient should have complete trust and confidence in their clinician, and therefore it might be better if they make a fresh start with someone else.
 Focusing upon the ethical conflict means that it is less personal between you and the patient.
-See also Section 4.0.
+See also (4) below.

 - 3. If you are finding it difficult to treat the patient safely and to an acceptable standard, consider referring the patient to a suitably experienced colleague. - 4.
 Never part company with a patient in anger or simply because your pride has been hurt.
 If for any reason you do decide that you cannot continue treating the patient, make it clear that you are withdrawing from the treatment in the patient's best interests, not your own.
 Make the necessary referral arrangements, keep the patient informed, and resist the temptation to insert any 'smart' comments or 'one liners' in the correspondence or in the clinical records, or worse still in any direct communication you have with the patient. - 5.
 Never give the impression that you are being arrogant, dismissive or petulant when deciding to end your relationship with a 'challenging' patient.
-A few ill-chosen words spoken in the heat of the moment can result in months or years of subsequent repercussions if you end up being sued or facing a notification to AHPRA or another agency such as the Complaints Commission.
+A few ill-chosen words spoken in the heat of the moment can result in months or years of subsequent repercussions if you end up being sued.